LivePersonInc/knowledge-center-archive/_release/August 2020/week-of-aug-17.md

 Available to all customers?
 Yes

 The Secure Forms page in Admin Console shows the error when using Thai language in the Form Name.
 This task is to fix that issue.
-Keep in mind that this is currently turned on for FAST RETAILING CO., LTD. - APAC Clone Account (80009014).
 Please talk to the Support team to turn this on fully.